 From green hills to rocky cliffs, the Himalayas is one of the few experiences that have stayed with me throughout my peculiar ventures abroad.
 The eminent mountain ranges extend across five countries: Nepal, Bhutan, India, China, and Pakistan.
-Having lived in Delhi for four months, Uttarakhand became my go-to get away from the craziness of city living.
+Having lived in Delhi for four months, Uttarakhand became my go-to get away from the craziness of Delhi living.

 Despite what people generally associate with the mountains, my two expeditions were anything but peaceful.
 Aside from a motorcycle accident, getting lost in the wild, losing our phones (and having it returned) among various other incidents, I lost (and found) my passport in one of the many villages up the hills.
 Yet, these episodes embedded within me a strange trust for the Himalayas- this naive, optimistic feeling that everything will be alright.

 The road to the mountains was in itself a journey.
 After hopping onto a 9-hour night bus from Delhi to my friend’s village near Nainital, we began a day-long trip into the Himalayas.
 Dunagiri was our first stop.
 Originally a 4-hour ride, we got lost after a couple wrong turns and arrived after a 9-hour venture.